quicbit-js/qb-standard/doc/recommended-style.md

   }
   ```

-  This includes function parameters in APIs, restful JSON interfaces
+  This recommendation includes function object properties, parameters in APIs,
-  and so on.
+  restful JSON interfaces and so on.

   **Why?**
   pascalCaseProperties and parameters work well